Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat world.

 Katy is our beautiful kitten that we initially got to breed and show.
-However, a series of health issues have made it unwise to breed her.
+However, a series of health issues that ARE NOT genetic related have made it unwise to breed her.
 She will need constant care and medical testing, but we are committed to seeing that she gets everything she needs, including a happy life for however long it lasts.

 I want to use this page to chronicle Katy’s life in honor of her.
-I would also like to add a space on this website to bring other stories of people who are taking care of a handicapped or a gravely ill pet, to inspire others to give homes to animals that have special needs or short life spans.
+I would also like to inspire others to give homes to animals that have special needs or short life spans.

 If you are someone who is taking care of a handicapped pet or one that requires special care to live, or you know of someone who does, please send us your story so we can inspire others.
 Send your stories to email@example.com.

 As for Katy, she has a limited time on this earth, yet we will make it as full and happy as possible.